rbisdorff/Digraph3/docSphinx/tutorial.rst

        independence :  1.0
        dominance    :  -1.0
        absorbency   :  1.0
-       covering     :  0.600
+       covering     :  0.600  # <<==
     ...

 We discover two initial and two terminal kernels in this random digraph.
-Notice the covering index (between 0.0 and 1.0) given by the :py:func:`digraphs.Digraph.showPreKernels` method (see above).
+Notice above the covering index (between 0.0 and 1.0) shown by the :py:func:`digraphs.Digraph.showPreKernels` method.
 The higher this value, the more the corresponding kernel candidate makes laterality apparent.
-We may hence redraw the same graph by looking into the digraph via the best covering initial kernel candidate: the choice set {'3','4'} (marqued in yellow), and looking out of the digraph via the best covering terminal kernel candidate: the choice set {'1','6'} (marqued in blue).
+We may hence redraw the same graph by looking into the digraph via the *best covering* initial kernel candidate: the dominant choice set {'3','4'} (coloured in yellow), and looking out of the digraph via the *best covering* terminal kernel candidate: the absorbent choice set {'1','6'} (coloured in blue).

     >>> rd.exportGraphViz(fileName='orientedLaterality',\
     ...                   bestChoice=set(['a4', 'a3']),\